model-checking/kani/docs/src/rustc-hacks.md

 bootstrapping mechanisms to properly build its components.
 Thus, our dependency on `rustc` crates are not declared in our `Cargo.toml`.

-Bellow are a few hacks that will make it easier to develop on the top of rustc.
+Bellow are a few hacks that will make it easier to develop on the top of `rustc`.

 ## Code analysis for rustc definitions

-IDEs rely on the cargo project to find dependencies and sources to provide proper code analysis and code completion.
+IDEs rely on `cargo` to find dependencies and sources to provide proper code analysis and code completion.
-In order to get these features working for rustc crates, you can do the following:
+In order to get these features working for `rustc` crates, you can do the following:

 ### VSCode